Lynn Gardner, Manager, MFT Intern/Family Therapist

 From 2006 until present, Lynn has served as the President of L.I.F.E.
 Leadership Skills Training in Hayward.
 From 2002-2004, Lynn served on the Board of Directors of O'Conner Hospital in San Jose.

-As Acting Manager of Horizons, Lynn is responsible for administrative management of the clinic, interfacing with Alameda County agencies, Probation Department, Delinquency Prevention Network and community based organizations.
+As Manager of Horizons, Lynn is responsible for administrative management of the clinic, interfacing with Alameda County agencies, Probation Department, Delinquency Prevention Network and community based organizations.
 She works closely with the Livermore Joint Unified School District management and staff; also attending SARB meetings.
 She has budget and fundraising responsibilities.
 She designs community based programs, community outreach and project assessment.
 Lynn teaches and mentors staff and volunteers.

 Adriana Lavinsky, Case Manager